 What impact will the Covid-19 crisis have on UK productivity and what are the policy implications?

-In this video chaired by Professor Graeme Roy, Director of the PrOPEL Hub and Fraser of Allander Institute, Dr Cher Li, Professor Richard Kneller and Dr Stuart McIntyre discuss the outlook for the UK productivity post Covid-19.
+In this video chaired by Professor Graeme Roy, Director of the PrOPEL Hub and Fraser of Allander Institute, Dr Cher Li, Professor Richard Kneller and Professor Stuart McIntyre discuss the outlook for the UK productivity post Covid-19.
 The panel explore productivity within a UK content, and in particular the ‘UK productivity puzzle.’
 They provide insight into the sources of the UK’s productivity challenges and discuss policy solutions to address this, including highlighting the opportunities and challenges the UK faces from the Covid-19 crisis.

 Part 1